joef551/amq-tools/README.md

 Simple Producer and Consumer Tool for ActiveMQ
 ======

+Run the following to do the initial build:

+$ mvn clean install -Dmaven.test.skip=true

 Use the 'runp' and 'runc' scripts to run the producer and consumer, respectively.
 Some examples:

 1. To display all producer options